PascalGameDevelopment/SDL2-for-Pascal/README.md

 **Hint:** Use `TSDL_Bool` to translate `SDL_bool`.
 For macro-functions use `Boolean`. (see issue [#30](https://github.com/PascalGameDevelopment/SDL2-for-Pascal/issues/30)).

+4. If an identifier or a function declaration is gone, mark them as `deprecated`. (see issue [#34](https://github.com/PascalGameDevelopment/SDL2-for-Pascal/issues/34))

-4. Have a look at our [Translation Cheat Sheet](CHEATSHEET.md) for reference.
+5. Have a look at our [Translation Cheat Sheet](CHEATSHEET.md) for reference.

 ## Versions